 Figure 3.
-Geologic map of Jefferson County as described in the text, with approximate route of the sewer project.
-The Conococheague (designated as OCc) and Stonehenge (Os) Limestones, both of which are karstforming rocks, underlie the project route.
+Geologic map of Jefferson County as described in the text, with approximate location of the RAN 5 project.
+The Conococheague (designated as O€c) and perhaps Stonehenge (Os) Limestones, both of which are karst-forming rocks, underlie the facility.
 The linear trend of the geologic formation reflects the folded geometry of the Appalachian Mountains.
-This map has been modified (approximate sewer route added) from Meloy and Carter (2012).
+This map has been modified (approximate location of facility added) from Meloy and Carter (2012).

-subsurface and so water infiltrates easily.
-Although the entire central part of the county is developed on soluble carbonate rock, the detailed interaction between surface and underground flow in any particular area are a complex interplay of rock properties (how pure the limestone is, for example) and structure, soil, and in some cases urban modifications to the landscape.
-Clearly, it can be seen the surface flow is almost wholly lacking in the vicinity of the Route 9 ground surface.
+Another important surface expression of karst hydrogeology concerns the presence, or lack, of integrated surface drainage.
+Where karst is especially well-developed rainwater landing on the ground can quickly infiltrate into the soil and bedrock below, so that surface flow may be totally lacking.
+A map of surface flow in Jefferson County (Figure 7) shows that surface flow in the part of the county in the vicinity of the RAN 5 Project is almost wholly lacking.
+This is where karst is especially well developed with a relatively high level of rock dissolution in the subsurface and so water infiltrates easily.
+Although the entire central part of the county is developed on soluble carbonate rock, the detailed interaction between surface and underground flow in any particular are a complex interplay rock properties (how pure the limestone is, for example) and structure, soil, and in some cases urban modifications to the landscape.

 Figure 4.
-More generalized geologic map showing the central (purple) region of carbonate rocks where karst landscapes have formed, and with the eastern and western part of the county underlain by non-karst forming rocks.
-This map has been modified (approximate sewer route added) from Meloy and Carter (2012).
+More generalized geologic map showing the central (purple) homogeneous region of carbonate rocks where extensive karst landscapes have formed, and with the eastern and western parts of the county underlain by various karst and non-karst forming rocks.
+This map has been modified (approximate location of facility added) from Meloy and Carter (2012).